Nara National Museum 奈良国立博物館

 - The seated Medicine Buddha which dates back to the 9th century

-- The Hassoan teahouse, designated one of the great teahouses of Nara
+- The Hassoan teahouse, designated one of the Three Teahouses of the Yamato Region

 How to Get There

 Alternatively, you can take the City Loop Bus #2 from either station.
-Get off at the Himuro Shrine/National Museum bus stop which is right next to the museum.
+Get off at the Himurojinja/Kokuritsu-hakubutsukan bus stop which is right next to the museum.

 The original building